StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ### Parameters

 A propagation function script takes system and user defined parameters.

+#### System parameters

-System parameters are predefined parameters passed automatically to the script:
+System parameters are predefined parameters passed automatically to the script at run time.

 | System parameter | Description |
 | :--- | :--- |
 | `transparentState` | The precomputed transparent state if returned from the script will lead to transparent propagation |
 | `component` | The id of the current component |

+#### User parameters

+User parameters can optionally be defined and used in the script.
+The value must be provided when the function is [configured in the component template](#specify-propagation-function-in-template).

 ### Execution